GHGFaber/CMPS-3240-SIMD-ARM/README.md

 3. With a single instruction, store a vector register into multiple data points.
 4. With a single instruction, perform arithmetic independently on each value in a vector register.

 Conventionally, the loop-body would execute some function `func()` on data points i, i + 1, i + 2 and so on.
 However, with these features, the processor can execute multiple data points with a single loop iteration.
 For example, (i, i + 1), (i + 2, i + 3), etc. where each unit of work is executed in parallel.
 This is similar to loop unrolling, except the parallelism is handled by the processor on the hardware side.
-Assuming the operation does 2 units of work with each iteration, the operation costs n/2 * (time of each loop + overhead).
+Assuming the operation does n units of work with each iteration, the operation costs ((time of each loop)/n + overhead).

 ### FP/SIMD Registers